amihsan/quiz-app/README.md

 #### CI/CD Deployment

 1. **Disable CI/CD Workflow:**

    - Temporarily disable the `ci-cd-docker-aws-ec2.yml` workflow to prevent automatic deployment during setup.

 2. **Run Let's Encrypt Workflow:**

    - Execute the `lets-encrypt-ssl.yml` workflow to obtain SSL certificates.
-   - Ensure you have a valid email and domain configured in the **frontend/.env** file.
+   - Ensure you have a valid email and domain configured in the **init-letsencrypt.sh** file.
    - After the workflow completes, disable it.

 3. **Enable CI/CD Workflow:**